google/gcp_scanner/README.md

 If you just need a convenient way to grep JSON results, we can recommend [gron](https://github.com/tomnomnom/gron).

+### Testing

+The GCP Scanner is tested across multiple operating systems including Linux, Windows, and MacOS to ensure its functionality and reliability.
+The testing is automated via GitHub Actions, which triggers the test suite on push and pull requests to the main branch.

 ### Contributing

 See [`CONTRIBUTING.md`](CONTRIBUTING.md) for details.